Welcome to the Procurement and Community Benefits area of our website.

 The £1.13 billion City Deal programme will involve the procurement of a whole host of goods and services

 Projects will be delivered over a twenty year period, although it is anticipated that the majority of procurement and construction activity will be completed within the first ten years.
 Beyond that, further procurement will be delivered through new land sites realised through the programme.
-As yet, the detail around this has not been established.

 City Deal contract opportunities, where appropriate, will be advertised and awarded through Public Contracts Scotland.
 Register on the PCS website and select the City Deal category to receive automatic updates.

-Scottish SMEs and Third Sector organsations interested in bidding for and winning public sector contracts can access free training and support from the Supplier Development Programme.
+Scottish SMEs and Third Sector organsations interested in bidding for and winning public sector contracts can access free training and extensive support from the Supplier Development Programme.

 The Supplier Development Programme also runs a series of helpful workshops and events.

 Our approach to Procurement and Community Benefits and Supplier Guidance

 The Glasgow City Region Sustainable Procurement and Community Benefits strategy, is a collaborative approach to procurement by the eight member authorities.
 It confirms the partners’ commitment to working together to explore and develop best practice to allow us to procure the best and maximise opportunities from contracts – leading to better value and better opportunities for local business and residents and ultimately to assist in driving greater Regional economic growth.